+The two organizations are building on an effort they started ahead of last year's election with several upcoming televised and in-person events.
 The League of Women Voters of South Dakota and Chiesman Center for Democracy at the University of South Dakota have also signed on as partners.

 The series of town halls, discussions and community gatherings is intended to increase civic engagement and media literacy.
 It will provide South Dakotans with information about the political process and what’s on the ballot and help them identify credible media sources so they can be informed.